 The Summit 400 family delivers high-performance and cost-effective connectivity driven by networking trends such as the increasing number of IP telephones, wireless APs and other devices at the edge of the network, Gigabit Ethernet connections to the desktop, and the use of gigabit and 10 Gigabit Ethernet as an interconnect technology.
-The stackable Summit 400 series of switches allow the traditional edge layer and aggregation layer of the network to be collapsed into a single Unified Access layer.
+The stackable Summit 400 family allows the traditional edge layer and aggregation layer of the network to be collapsed into a single Unified Access layer.